ron2015schmitt/Mathematiques-old/doc/vprint.md

 ![stylescombined](displaycolorscombined.png)

-* To use any of these, use the `createStyle` macro
+* To use any of these, use the `createStyle` macro as the following example illustrates
 ```C++

 Style mystyle = createStyle(BOLD+RED);